Ed Podolak: College football career

-In 1968, Podolak rushed for a then–Big Ten record with 286 yards on 17 carries in an Iowa 68–34 victory over Northwestern.
+In 1968, Podolak rushed for a then–Big Ten record with 286 yards on 17 carries in the Hawkeyes' 68–34 victory over Northwestern.
 Podolak earned All–Big 10 honors following the 1968 season.

 Professional football career

 Podolak was selected in the second round of the 1969 NFL/AFL draft, 48th overall, by the Kansas City Chiefs, and the team won Super Bowl IV in his rookie season.

-During a nine-year career from 1969 to 1977, Podolak became the Chiefs' second all-time leading rusher with 4,451 yards and 34 touchdowns on 1,158 carries.
-He was also known for his work as a pass receiver, catching 288 passes for 2,456 yards and 6 touchdowns and as a return man on special teams, averaging 8.6 yards per punt and 20.5 yards per kickoff return.
+During a nine-year career from 1969 to 1977, Podolak became the Chiefs' all-time leading rusher with 4,451 yards and 34 touchdowns on 1,158 carries.
+He was also known for his work as a pass receiver, catching 288 passes for 2,456 yards and six touchdowns and as a return man on special teams, averaging 8.6 yards per punt and 20.5 yards per kickoff return.
 His 8,178 career combined yards are the second-most in the team's history.
 Podolak led the Chiefs in rushing four times, in receiving three times, and in punt returns three times.

 In the Chiefs' playoff loss to the Miami Dolphins on Christmas Day in 1971 (still the longest game in NFL history), Podolak had a playoff-record 350 total yards: 85 rushing, 110 receiving, and 155 on returns.
 Podolak, who wore jersey number 14, was inducted into the Chiefs' Hall of Fame in 1989.

+NFL career statistics

 Broadcasting career

 After retirement, Podolak turned to broadcasting.
 He worked as a color commentator for NFL telecasts on NBC in 1978.
 In 1982, he began working as a commentator for Iowa Hawkeye football games on WHO radio in Des Moines and a statewide network.
 He worked with play-by-play announcer Jim Zabel until 1996 and then with Gary Dolphin.
+Podolak announced on April 22, 2024, that he is retiring from his role as color analyst after 42 years.